German documentary on Murnau photos

 Armored Tigers.

-off the side of the mountain, so we had to stop.
-We pulled back
+the road off the side of the mountain, so we had to stop.
+We

-a concentration camp holding several thousand Polish soldiers.
+We liberated a concentration camp holding several thousand Polish

-We gave them all of the extra candy and cigarettes we had.
-Boy,
+soldiers.
+We gave them all of the extra candy and cigarettes

-were they happy!
-We never saw any American soldiers in camps
+we had.
+Boy, were they happy!
+We never saw any American soldiers

-in our area.
-Most of the homeowners had migrated ahead of our
+in camps in our area.
+Most of the homeowners had migrated ahead

-columns, deeper into Germany, out of harms way.
-When we
+of our columns, deeper into Germany, out of harms way.

-reached Murnau, we received some well-deserved rest and
+When we reached Murnau, we received some well-deserved

-relaxation.
-We stayed in some big, fancy houses that we had taken
+rest and relaxation.
+We stayed in some big, fancy houses that

-over on the shores of Lake Staffelsee.
-It was a beautiful lake
+we had taken over on the shores of Lake Staffelsee.
+It was a

-in the Alps, with a nice swimming beach."
-Benjamin Bernard
+beautiful lake in the Alps, with a nice swimming beach."

 From : http://www.tankbooks.com/stories/vetbulge.htm

-Americans.
-The version I've heard, is that the Germans were aware
+by the Americans.
+The version I've heard, is that the Germans

 The prisoners also knew what was going on, and when allied planes